 Because you have already agreed upon a finalized version of the process, implementation has more to do with change management than it does with process building.
 Things to consider as you implement:

-Change management is a critical component that can ensure a process’ success or its failure when implemented.
-Let’s dive into how to manage change effectively to ensure success.
+Process mapping and implementation are only part of the puzzle.
+When it comes to automation success, change management is a critical component that can ensure a process’ success or failure.
+Learn more about how to manage change effectively to ensure success.